ChronSyn/ChronUtils/README.md

 ######Example 2: calculateBankHolidays("", true);

+### calcInterest.js
+Allows you to calculate interest per year based upon an initial investment

+A second arg allows you to define if output should be in String format.
+You may pass a blank string as year if you wish to use this arg along with the current year (without hardcoding the year).

+######Usage: calcInterest(*intialInvestment, numYears, interestPerYear*);
+######Example  : calcInterest(500, 6, 1.05); // 5% interest over 6 years on a 500 initial investment

 ##p5 Utils
 ### getPixelValues.js
 Checks if a pixel at a particular index is part of a channel (rgba).
 Returns that pixel value (0-255) if it is, returns the value, else returns false.